 It was a weekend of split squads and shattered records for the Eastern Michigan University track and field programs as they dominated two separate invites across the Midwest.
-From the high-stakes atmosphere of the Meyo Invitational at Notre Dame to the grueling multi-events at the Jet’s Pizza Invitational in Saginaw, the Eagles proved their depth, walking away with seven personal bests and three marks that rewrote the program's all-time top-10 lists.
+From the high-stakes atmosphere of the Meyo Invitational at the University of Notre Dame to the grueling multi-events at the Jet’s Pizza Invitational in Saginaw, Michigan, the Eagles proved their depth, walking away with seven personal bests and three marks that rewrote the program's all-time top-10 lists.

 Wiles joins the elite

-The distance dominance didn't stop there.
-Drew Graves clocked a personal best of 1:22.71 in the 600m, while Ty Dailey powered through the open mile to set a new career mark of 4:10.78.
 On the women’s side, Sophie Emin continued her upward trajectory, shaving time off her 800m performance for the second consecutive week with a personal best of 2:12.66.
 Liv Hatch also joined the personal-best club, crossing the finish line in the mile at 5:01.90.

-Multis make their mark in Saginaw
+Multi-event athletes make their mark in Saginaw

 While the distance runners were flying in South Bend, EMU’s multi-event athletes were grinding through a two-day test of will at Saginaw Valley State University.
 Shamoya Clemetson led the charge for the women, securing a podium finish with a third-place overall standing in the pentathlon.
 Clemetson's 3,156-point performance was bolstered by a standout second-place finish in the long jump at 5.31m and third-place finishes in both the 60m hurdles and shot put.